 “We were fortunate enough to get that meeting with Travis, and everything started to fall into place,” says Matt.
 From there, the rest, as they say, is history.

-Where they are is a location in REO Town that is already attracting regulars.
-Matt says he’s been surprised by the loyalty they’ve gained from customers in such a short amount of time.
-“We only have 5 items so if you come in enough, you’ve had everything.
-But, they still come in and we are seeing a lot of familiar faces.”
+Their first location was in REO Town and it immediately started attracting regulars.
+Matt says he was suprised by the loyalty they gained from customers in such a short amount of time.
+They started out with 5 items but that didn’t stop customers from coming back repeatedly.
+“They still come in and we are seeing a lot of familiar faces.”
 He was blown away by it’s initial growth.
 “For something like this to get the legs it has is a big accomplishment.”

-And both he and Travis attribute that to the support from both the customers and the REO Town community.
-“This is the best I’ve seen the neighborhood look,” says Travis, “The residents have been really welcoming.”
+Both Matt and Travis attribute that to the support from both the customers and the REO Town community.
+“The residents were really welcoming,” says Travis.

-The initial, and hopefully sustained, success of the business can also be attributed, Travis says, to the support and dedication of team members.
+The initial success of the business can also be attributed, Travis says, to the support and dedication of their team members.
 “They take their jobs seriously and care about the customers.
-They’re so loyal, that three of them went out and got Saddleback tattoos.”
+They’re so loyal that three of them went out and got Saddleback tattoos.”

 The employees contribute tremendously to the personality the founders are trying to exude.

-As Saddleback grows they’re striving to not only gain customers, but to build a name and a personality.
+As part of Saddleback’s continued growth, they spent a lot of time focusing on creating a personaliy for their business.
 They are doing that not only through their employees, but the food, the exterior and the environment.
 “When you come in,” says Matt, “You get attached to at least one of them.
 But, most people enjoy them all.”
 They are looking to stand out from the corporate restaurants and push the limits a little bit.

 Matt Gillett – Owner Operator